L'amour masqué: Synopsis

+The musicale is set in Paris in the early 1900s.

 Act 1

 Elle, charming and beautiful, is about to celebrate her twentieth birthday; she is not in love with her two rich suitors, the Baron Agnot and the Maharadjah, but takes advantage of their generosity.
 Her heart has been won by a young man – Lui – whose portrait she had found at a photographers.
 The baron, whose wife is unfaithful, would marry her, but Elle puts him off.
 The Maharadjah asks her to hold a ball.

 Finally, Lui comes to retrieve the photograph; as he not that young, he makes her believe that the photo is his son, as whom he will appear, in disguise, at the ball to which Elle invites him.

 Act 2

 The masked ball.
 Elle's two servants are dressed identically, disguised as Elle (but with a distinctive item which distinguishes them for their mistress) when they go off with her suitors, the Baron and the Maharadjah.
 The eight other guests (four women and four men) also pair off.
 Lui arrives, masked; Elle will give way to the man whom she takes to be the son of her morning visitor.